abo-abo/ace-window/README.md

 point will not be changed, i.e. the same behavior as that of `other-window`.

+A special character defined by `aw-make-frame-char` (default = `z`) means create a new frame and use its window as the target.
+The new frame's location is set relative to the prior selected frame's location and given by `aw-frame-offset`.
+The new frame's size is given by `aw-frame-size`.
+See their documentation strings for more information.

 The windows are ordered top-down, left-to-right.
 This means that if you remember your window layouts, you can switch windows without even looking at the leading char.
 For instance, the top left window will